 Obvious one really, if you're not a complete beginner, the best training for surfing is going surfing (and by far and away the most fun).
 If you have a board and access to the ocean, go for a paddle even if the surf is not great on the weeks preceding your trip.
 This will not only improve your paddle fitness but also your wave awareness and timing.

 Good surfers are very flexible.
 Not only does this reduce the chance of injury, it enables you able to recover maneuvers more quickly and turn harder.
 Stretching is the key - the more flexible you are the longer your surfing life will be.
 If you are serious about improving your surfing, try a little yoga.
 I recommend a DVD called "Yoga for Surfers" because (although it is a tad cheesy) its got some great routines that will really help.

 If you do some or all of these activities before arriving, you will have given yourself the best possible start.
-So when you are mid yoga session or tired after too many press ups, think about the surfs you are going to be energized for and that “one more wave” rather than wishing you were on the beach…
+When you are mid yoga session or tired after too many press ups try to think about the waves you are going to be energized for!

 Book Your Dates and Choose Your Destination Last Minute

 Surf the Best Waves Based on the Swell Forecast Worldwide